Re: [isabelle] declaration attribute

 It needs to work in many situations, like the original local_theory

-context of the user, its background theory, any other application
+context of the user, its background theory, any other application context

-context after interpretation, and more.
+after interpretation, and more.

-This is also the reason, why such declarations need to fail gracefully,
+This is also the reason, why such declarations need to fail gracefully, if

-from succeeding that happened to be pulled-in by the same locale
+succeeding that happened to be pulled-in by the same locale

 interpretation, for example.